 Use this function if you want to save measured values in the workpiece coordinate system.
-If you want to save measured values in the fixed machine coordinate system (REF coordinates), press the ENTER IN PRESET TABLE soft key (see "Writing the measured values from touch probe cycles in the preset table" on page 552).
+If you want to save measured values in the machine-based coordinate system (REF coordinates), press the ENTER IN PRESET TABLE soft key (see "Writing the measured values from touch probe cycles in the preset table" on page 580).